The One Chance

 Later that evening, I sat by the window, looking out, looking in.

-I assume after the first few days of absence my husband might have gone to the police, although I wasn't all that sure about it.
+I assume after the first few days of absence my husband might have gone to the police, although I wasn't all that sure about that.
 Did he realise I ran away?
 Did he think I was kidnapped?

 Knowing him, to ask for 'help' from the Police would be admitting he'd lost.
 And he would never do that.
 He would search for me, perhaps thinking I was with some friend he had chased early in our relationship.